 The private equity giant invests in real estate through Cerberus Real Estate Capital Management, and engages in commercial lending through Cerberus Business Finance and Ableco Finance to private equity sponsors and corporations.

-Cerberus often invests for the long term and occasionally doubles down.
+The private equity firm is also known for doubling -- even trippling -- down.
 After acquiring more than 650 supermarkets for $1.1 billion in 2006 from what was one of the nation's largest grocery operators, Albertsons, Cerberus and its partner Kimco Realty in 2013 went back for more.
 The two purchased an additional 877 stores, including some Albertsons stores, from SUPERVALU, its counterpart in the 2006 deal under whose ownership the remainder of the Albertsons stores struggled.
 The Cerberus-led group, which had considerably more success with the stores it bought, paid $100 million in equity and assumed $3.2 billion of debt to acquire more Albertsons stores and four other regional chains.
 It also took a minority stake in SUPERVALU.
 Delving deeper into the supermarket arena, Cerberus-controlled Albertsons has now agreed to acquire the Safeway grocery chain in a deal that would create a network of more than 2,400 stores.

 Recent divestments include the sale of transit bus maker North American Bus Industries to New Flyer for $80 million in June 2013.